F1: Max Verstappen and Red Bull end Mercedes dominance in Austrian Grand Prix | DW | 30.06.2019

 After months of Mercedes dominance, Max Verstappen emerged victorious in Red Bull’s native Austria, ahead of Charles Leclerc and Valterri Bottas.
-But the Dutchman must await the result of an enquiry.
+Germany's Sebastian Vettel finished fourth.

 Germany's Sebastian Vettel, also of Ferrari, endured a frustrating afternoon and had to deal with technical problems, a midfield grid position and sloppy pit-stops, but still managed to secure fourth, while world champion Lewis Hamilton finished fifth.